Wiki · Concept · Last reviewed June 25, 2026

 That pattern matters for Tool Use and Function Calling.
 A customer-support agent might summarize an account but not issue a refund.
 A coding agent might edit a branch but not merge to production.
 The policy should live in a reviewable rule layer, not only in natural-language instructions.

 Cedar does not make an agent safe by itself.
-It does not judge whether the model understood the task, whether retrieved text was poisoned, or whether a human approval was meaningful.
+It does not judge whether the model understood the task, whether retrieved text was poisoned, whether a tool description was malicious, or whether a human approval was meaningful.
 It can enforce application-defined permissions once the request is represented in the policy model.
+That makes it a control point, not a complete agent-safety system.

 Governance and Safety